ghadiben0/Project-Zum-Portal/docs/source/index.rst

 .. note::

-   Please note that this online documentation is private and cannot exported, copied, or modified in Github wuthout permission.
+   Please note that this online documentation is private and cannot exported, copied, or modified in Github without permission.

+   Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 Contents
 --------